Dan and Frank Carney

 The recipe for the Carney's early pizza dough was "a handful of this and a handful of that" all mixed together.
 As business improved they developed their own special recipe.

 The choice proved to popular and the next year the first franchise opened in Topeka.
 By 1964 the Carneys had developed a branding for the Pizza Huts, establishing the familiar huts with red roofs that we know today.
 The brothers sold their interest in Pizza Hut in 1977.
-Manhattan, Kansas is the home of the oldest continuously operating Pizza Hut.
+The Pizza Hut in Aggieville, Manhattan, Kansas was the home of the oldest continuously operating Pizza Hut in the world until it closed July 26, 2015.

 Entry: Carney, Dan and Frank